 There is no question that the Decrees changed the contracting practices of the studios, which continue to this day.
 The Decrees put a stop to many of the earlier abuses and facilitated the growth of a competitive market, which allowed exhibitors more flexibility in programming.
-However, as described further in Section V(A) above, the PROs' efforts to leverage their market power with other licensees (such as broadcasters) of similar movie content that are not subject to
+However, as described further in Section V(A) above, the PROs' efforts to leverage their market power with other licensees of similar movie content that are not subject to the Movie Theater Exemption reflects how such abusive business practices could easily re-emerge, absent sufficient protections as those afforded by the Decrees.